 About the Conference

-Reservations for our 2017 Conference will open later this year.
+Reservations for our 2017 Conference will open on July 1, 2017.
 To stay in the loop on upcoming events, please sign up for our mailing list.

 PlayPenn's annual conference takes place over a two-and-a-half-week period each July in Philadelphia.
 The conference includes workshops and readings of six plays, additional readings of up to three works-in-progress, forums for artists, and a symposium on new play development issues.